Hezbollah: Funding

-In 2011, Iran earmarked $7 million to Hezbollah's activities in Latin America.
+In 2011, Iran earmarked to Hezbollah's activities in Latin America.
 Hezbollah has relied also on funding from the Shi'ite Lebanese Diaspora in West Africa, the United States and, most importantly, the Triple Frontier, or tri-border area, along the junction of Paraguay, Argentina, and Brazil.
-U.S. law enforcement officials have identified an illegal multimillion-dollar cigarette-smuggling fund raising operation and a drug smuggling operation.
+US law enforcement officials have identified an illegal multimillion-US dollar cigarette-smuggling fund raising operation, and a drug smuggling operation.
 Nasrallah has repeatedly denied any links between the South American drug trade and Hezbollah, calling such accusations "propaganda" and attempts "to damage the image of Hezbollah".

-As of 2018, annual Iranian monetary support for Hezbollah was estimated at $700 million by US officials.
+As of 2018, annual Iranian monetary support for Hezbollah was estimated at by US officials.

+Israel's efforts against Hezbollah have focused on its military assets as well as its finances, with an emphasis on the estimated directed from Iran each year through intermediaries that accounted for most of Hezbollah's annual operating budget.
+Some of the earliest Israeli military efforts during the 2026 Lebanon war in March 2026 targeted the organization's supply of gold and foreign currency, as well as branches of the Al-Qard Al-Hasan Association, a non-profit financial institution that has been described as being "Hezbollah's bank in Lebanon".
+Money changing offices and gas stations were also struck, all as part of an effort to squeeze the organization's sources of funding.
+To bypass constraints set limiting the access of Al-Qard Al-Hasan to the formal banking network, the hawala system had been used to send in Iranian funds in 2025 via a network of broker transfers that passed through Iraq, Turkey and the United Arab Emirates, though sanctions have been placed on these brokers by the United States Department of the Treasury.